We know you’re busy. For business owners or managers, there’s always plenty of juggling to be done.

 One of our clients calculated the uncertainty budget for their pipette checks, and it was better than the external calibration that NATA was demanding.
 And it was traceable.

 Getting to know your methods intimately by calculating measurement uncertainty (MU) properly will help you stand your ground and explain how your lab does meet the requirements for traceability in measurements.
-You will also have the evidence to back your decisions on:
+You will also have the evidence to show NATA and back your decisions on:

 - competency assessments and training programs